mnot/ietf-comments/README.md

 ## Installation

 To install ietf-comments, you'll need [Python 3.6](https://www.python.org/) or greater.

-Then, run:
+The best way to install it is using [pipx](https://pypa.github.io/pipx/), because that will created an isolated environment for the dependencies:

+> pipx install ietf-comments

+Alternatively, you can install it directly using pip:

 > pip3 install ietf-comments